jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 };
 ```

-Now when we run the `npx eleventy` command in our terminal from the root of our project, Eleventy will generate a `./dist` folder and will copy our trusty `index.html` file to it.
+Now when we run the `npx eleventy` command in our terminal from the root of our project, Eleventy will generate a `./dist` folder and will copy our `index.html` file to it.

 ### Tell Eleventy to copy some folders and files